+VII.
 Respect the well-being of yourself and others.

 Comment: The legal profession is known to fall short when it comes to well-being.
 Studies have shown that an overwhelming number of lawyers and law students are experiencing chronic stress and high rates of depression and substance abuse.
 Well-being is an indispensable part of a lawyer's duty of competence and lawyers need to work toward increasing greater well-being in the profession.
-Lawyers should be mindful of and respect their own, and others', health and state of mind, as well as family obligations, including but not limited to family leave, childcare, and life commitments.
+Lawyers should be mindful of and respect their own, and others', health and state of mind, as well as family obligations, including but not limited to parental leave [use family leave instead??], childcare, and life commitments.

-Refrain from conduct that manifests or causes prejudice or bias, implicit or explicit, based on a person's attributes.
+VIII.
+Refrain from conduct that manifests or causes prejudice or bias, implicit or explicit based on a person's attributes.

-Comment: Adherence to the principles of civility requires lawyers and the judiciary to respect diversity in all forms and to uniformly honor these rules of civility without discrimination, bias, or prejudice, and with equal dignity.
-Biases, conscious and unconscious, manifest in many ways and have varying consequences when we judge or treat others based upon inaccurate stereotypes and assumptions about identities, cultures, race, and ability.
-We should embrace such attributes as unique identities, ethnicities, race, religion, sex, sexual orientation, gender expression, physical and mental abilities, and socioeconomic status, with dignity and respect.
-We shall make a deliberate effort to recognize and reduce the impact of our own biases, as well as the biases of others in the profession.
+Comment: Adherence to the principles of civility require lawyers and the judiciary to respect diversity in all forms and to uniformly honor these rules of civility without discrimination, bias, or prejudice, and with equal dignity.
+Biases, conscious and unconscious, manifest in many ways and have varying consequences.
+Bias occurs when we judge or treat others based upon often inaccurate, overly simplistic stereotypes and assumptions based upon a group they belong or a characteristic they possess, including race, national origin, ethnicity, sex, gender, gender identity, sexual orientation, religion, disability, age, marital status, socioeconomic status or political affiliation.
+Biases influence beliefs and behaviors, and when this translates to the legal profession it negatively affects interactions with colleagues, the judiciary, and the public, as well as the perception of our legal system.
+Recognizing that equal treatment and respect for diversity is essential for confidence in our legal system, lawyers and the judiciary shall make a deliberate effort to recognize and reduce the impact of their own biases, as well as the biases of others in the profession.